 Primary carcinoma of the breast is the most common type of breast malignancy.
-Breast cancer is diagnosed by breast biopsy or excision and is then subsequently staged.
+Breast cancer is diagnosed by breast biopsy or excision and is subsequently staged.
 Estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER2) biomarker testing is performed to establish hormone receptor status, which provides both prognostic and predictive value.
-Women with early-stage invasive breast cancer and known ER+/PR+/HER2- status may then benefit from prognostic biomarker panels that can provide information to guide decisions about adjuvant systemic therapy.
-Individuals considered to be at risk for hereditary cancer may also undergo testing for pathogenic variants (mutations) that are commonly associated with breast cancer, including variants in BRCA1 and BRCA2 genes.
+Patients with early-stage invasive breast cancer and known ER-positive/PR-positive/HER2-negative status may benefit from prognostic biomarker panels that can provide information to guide decisions about adjuvant systemic therapy.
+Individuals considered to be at increased risk for hereditary cancer may also undergo testing for pathogenic variants (mutations) that are commonly associated with breast cancer, including variants in the BRCA1 and BRCA2 genes. ,

 Quick Answers for Clinicians

-There are currently two approved methods for determining human epidermal growth factor receptor 2 (HER2) status in breast cancer: immunohistochemistry (IHC) and in situ hybridization (ISH).
-Breast cancer tumors are considered HER2+ if they are assigned a score of 3+ by an IHC method or demonstrate HER2 gene amplification by an ISH method.
+There are currently two approved methods for determining human epidermal growth factor receptor 2 (HER2) status in breast cancer: immunohistochemistry (IHC) and in situ hybridization (ISH) testing.
+Breast cancer tumors are considered HER2 positive if they are assigned a score of 3+ by an IHC method or demonstrate HER2 gene amplification by an ISH method.

-Serum biomarkers are not currently recommended for breast cancer screening, but active investigations are ongoing.
-All markers have low sensitivity and specificity when used in a screening setting.
-However, some markers (eg, cancer antigen [CA] 15-3 and CA 27.29) may be used for monitoring metastatic breast cancer.
+Protein biomarkers are not currently recommended for breast cancer screening.
+Existing markers have low sensitivity and specificity when used in a screening setting.
+However, some markers (eg, cancer antigen [CA] 15-3 and CA 27.29) may be used to monitor metastatic breast cancer.

 Circulating tumor cells (CTCs) are frequently detected in metastatic, late-stage breast cancer but are rarely detected in early-stage breast cancer.
 For this reason, the role of CTC testing in early-stage breast cancer is unclear.

-In its most recent guideline, the American Society of Clinical Oncology (ASCO) indicates that CTC testing is not recommended in patients with early-stage invasive breast cancer to guide decisions about adjuvant systemic therapy.
+In its latest guidelines, the American Society of Clinical Oncology (ASCO) indicates that CTC testing is not recommended in patients with early-stage invasive breast cancer to guide decisions about adjuvant systemic therapy.
 The National Comprehensive Cancer Network (NCCN) acknowledges that CTC testing can provide prognostic information but fails to show predictive value and is therefore not recommended.
-A recent metaanalysis suggests that CTCs have clinical validity as a prognostic marker and may provide useful information to clinicians and patients.
+A recent meta-analysis suggests that CTCs have clinical validity as a prognostic marker and may provide useful information to clinicians and patients.
 However, CTC test results may not provide actionable information that impacts clinical outcome.

-Any individual suspected of being at risk for hereditary cancer should be offered genetic counseling in order to select appropriate candidates for genetic testing.
-Genetic testing should be considered in high-risk individuals when it would impact medical management of the tested individual and at-risk family members.
-Genetic testing may involve single-gene testing for pathogenic variants (mutations) in genes such as BRCA1/2 or multigene panel testing for additional high- and moderate-penetrance genes associated with breast cancer.
-Genes such as BRCA1/2, ATM, CHEK2, PALB2, and TP53 might be included in such a panel.
-For more information, refer to Familial Risk (Hereditary) Genetic Testing.
+Any individual suspected of being at risk for hereditary cancer should be offered genetic counseling or other formalized cancer risk assessment to determine appropriateness of genetic testing for themselves or other specified family members.
+Genetic testing should be considered when it would impact medical management. , Genetic testing may involve single-gene testing for pathogenic variants in genes such as BRCA1/2 or multigene panel testing for additional high- and moderate-penetrance genes associated with breast cancer.
+Genes such as BRCA1/2, ATM, CDH1, CHEK2, PALB2, PTEN, STK11, and TP53 might be included in such a panel.
+For more information, refer to the Familial Risk (Hereditary) Genetic Testing section.

-Circulating tumor markers, including cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA), may be useful for monitoring metastatic breast cancer along with clinical evaluation to determine treatment response.
+Circulating tumor markers, including cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA), may be useful to monitor metastatic breast cancer along with a clinical evaluation to determine treatment response.
 Single measurements of these markers are not informative; serial measurements are required, using the same marker sequentially.

 Indications for Testing